 Public speaking is a life skill that we feel is important for all of our children to learn and practice.
 It’s one of those types of skills that is hard to do at home, though.
 Certainly, there is some work that can be done at home–writing the speeches, memorizing them, and practicing in front of your family.
 But the true way to attain mastery of the skill of public speaking is to present in front of a real audience.

 My oldest son, who is now in high school, is involved in three types of public speaking: Drama, Speech, and Debate.
 Today I’m happy to share with you how you can help your homeschooled high schooler with drama, speech, and debate.

-We are blessed to have a wonderful Christian theater organization in our area called Spotlight Youth Theater, now called Christian Youth Theater.
+We are blessed to have a wonderful Christian theater organization in our area called Christian Youth Theater.
 Every year during the school year there are three musicals presented, and three 10-week class sessions that the kids are involved in.
 They also have summer camps.
 The classes are for ages 6 through 18.
 And the shows are for ages 8 through 18.
-I have written about all of the musicals that my kids have been in.
+I have written about some of the musicals that my kids have been in.
 Here are a few links: